panva/hpke/README.md

 This module is designed to be extensible, you can bring outside-built implementations of any KEM, KDF, or AEAD algorithm into any JavaScript runtime by conforming to the respective interfaces ([KEM](https://github.com/panva/hpke/blob/main/docs/interfaces/KEM.md), [KDF](https://github.com/panva/hpke/blob/main/docs/interfaces/KDF.md), or [AEAD](https://github.com/panva/hpke/blob/main/docs/interfaces/AEAD.md)).
 This allows you to use alternative cryptographic libraries, native bindings, or specialized hardware implementations alongside the built-in Web Cryptography-based algorithms.

-For extended algorithm support across all runtimes, see [`@panva/hpke-noble`](https://github.com/panva/hpke/tree/main/examples/noble-suite#readme), which provides additional KEM, KDF, and AEAD implementations using Paul Miller's [@noble](https://paulmillr.com/noble/) cryptographic libraries.
+For extended algorithm support across all runtimes, see [`@panva/hpke-noble`](https://github.com/panva/hpke/tree/main/examples/noble-suite#readme), which provides these KEM, KDF, and AEAD implementations using Paul Miller's [@noble](https://paulmillr.com/noble/) cryptographic libraries.
 These implementations can be freely mixed and matched with the built-in algorithms.

 Below are the algorithms built in (based on Web Cryptography) and their runtime support matrix.